england00/supervisor_node/README.md

 </p>

-The [Supervisor Node](src/supervisor_node.cpp) is responsible for storing the overall health state of the vehicle through a finite state machine, which here has been implemented using YASMIN ([GitHub](https://github.com/uleroboticsgroup/yasmin)) library.
+The [Supervisor Node](src/supervisor_node.cpp) is responsible for storing the overall health state of the vehicle through a finite state machine, which here has been implemented using [YASMIN](https://github.com/uleroboticsgroup/yasmin) library.
 The node's output is the state of the FSM and is published as a topic.

 ## Table of Contents